Reducing busywork for tutor teams

 The existing dashboard is just another thing to monitor.

 Tutor supervisors reported spending only a couple of hours on the PLUS dashboard per week, mainly for sending mass emails.
-They didn’t see how it improved on their existing processes.

 The existing, low-adoption tutor supervisor dashboard